kupehtci/DOCUMENTATION/MACHINE LEARNING/BATCH SIZE.md

 ## BATCH SIZE DEFINITION

-Batch size is a parameter that controls how many number of samples need to go through some layers before the model´s internal parameters are rebalanced.
+Batch size is a parameter that controls how many number of samples need to go through some layers before the model's internal parameters are rebalanced.

 At the end of a batch, an error is calculated and model is recalculated for improve its performance.
 This could lead into more performance but more time to compile each model.